arthurmaul/ECSpo/README.md

 # Mecs2
-## A simple ecs implementation in 50 lines.
+## A simple ecs implementation in python.